kaniblu/hangul-utils/README.md

 The script above will set that for you, but you must set it yourself after a restart.

-Then run `setup.py install`.
+Then install Open Korean Text Python Wrapper by running

+    bash install_twkorean.sh

+Sudo is not required for this one.

+Finally install `hangul-utils` package by cloning this repo and running

     # install from source
     python setup.py install

-Optionally, you could install the package from pypi, but it is not recommended, as some of the required packages must be installed from git repository.
+Optionally, you could install the package from pypi, but it is not recommended, as some of the required packages install properly only when installed from git repositories.

 ## Text Normalization